jrenaud90/TidalPy/Documentation/rheology_x/rheology_models.md

 model, `c_rheology_model_from_name(name)` maps a (case-insensitive) name or alias to that enum (throwing `std::invalid_argument` on an unknown name), and `c_find_rheology(model, config)` returns a `std::unique_ptr<c_RheologyBase>` to a freshly heap-allocated rheology model.
-This is the canonical C++ factory used by all C++ consumers (layers attaching rheology, future binary reconstruction).
+This is the C++ factory used by all C++ consumers (layers attaching rheology, future binary reconstruction).
 The Python `make_rheology` wraps it: it builds the `c_RheologyConfig`, calls `c_rheology_model_from_name` then `c_find_rheology`, and adopts the returned